 Associate Professors: S. Brighton, B. Pavao-Zuckerman

-Assistant Professors: S. Downey, C. Getrich, G. Hambrecht, A. Heller, K. Lafrenz Samuels, A. Lopez, T. Sangaramoorthy, L. Shaffer
+Assistant Professors: S. Downey, C. Getrich, G. Hambrecht, K. Lafrenz Samuels, A. Lopez, Y. Orr, T. Sangaramoorthy, L. Shaffer

 Lecturers: M. London, J. Messing

 Affiliate Professors: A. Bolles (WMST), L. Frederik Meer (THET), J. Hanna, R. Harrison (CMLT, LASC), S. Kim (WMST), D. Linebaugh (HISP)